Quantum simulation of the 1D Fermi-Hubbard model as a $\mathrm{Z}_2$ lattice-gauge theory: Introduction

 One of the simplest, yet one of the most versatile, examples of a strongly-interacting many-body quantum systems is given by the Fermi-Hubbard model (FHM)~\cite{hubbard1964electron}.
 It has been used as a minimal model for a large variety of physical systems, from high-T$_c$ superconductors to cold atomic gases in optical lattices~\cite{arovas2022hubbard}.
 However, exact results for this model are restricted to isolated fine-tuned points of the parameter space~\cite{lieb1989two,tasaki1998hubbard}, and except for the one-dimensional case 1D~\cite{Essler, giamarchi2003quantum} understanding its physics remains one of the grand challenges of condensed matter physics.
 In this context, the Fermi-Hubbard model has been extensively studied and benchmarked with numerical methods~\cite{scalapino2007numerical,leblanc2015solutions,qin2022hubbard}, and recently algorithms for digital quantum simulations have been discussed~\cite{wecker2015progress,jiang2018quantum,cade2020strategies,cai2020resource,stanisic2022observing}.

 In this paper we propose and benchmark a new quantum simulation protocol for the Fermi-Hubbard model which can be implemented on NISQ quantum computers.
 Our approach is based on a mapping to a $\textrm{Z}_2$ lattice-gauge theory, which describes a system of lattice fermions coupled to spin-1/2 degrees of freedom defined on the links of the lattice~\cite{ruegg2010z,fabrizio2015z}.
 This mapping has been used in quantum Monte-Carlo studies of the 2D Hubbard model with attractive interactions, where it allows one to use determinant QMC without the sign problem~\cite{hohenadler2018fractionalized,hohenadler2019orthogonal}, and played an important role in the discovery of the physics of disorder-free localisation~\cite{smith2017disorder,Smith2018,papaefstathiou2020disorder}.
+In the context of quantum simulation the implementation of LGTs itself has seen many recent advances~\cite{Bender_2018,TAGLIACOZZO2013160,banuls2020review,bauer2023quantum, Huffman_2022}.

 The LGT description of the Fermi-Hubbard model is obtained by introducing auxiliary spin-1/2 degrees of freedom, so one has to introduce constraints on every lattice site in order to remove the redundancy of the description.
 These constraints fix the eigenvalues of a set of local operators to $\pm1$ depending on the sign of the interaction term in the Hubbard model.
 These operators are further conserved under the time evolution with the LGT Hamiltonian.
 From a quantum simulation perspective, the LGT representation allows us to propose and implement an efficient error-correction protocol based on post-selection of states utilising a macroscopic number of these conserved quantities.